MalyanSystem/m200u_wiki/docs/quick-start.md

 Welcome to your new Malyan M200 Ultra!
 This guide will help you safely unpack and verify all components.

+## CUSTOMER SERVICE

+ The Malyan Customer Service department is dedicated to ensuring that your ordering, purchasing, and delivery experience is second to none.
+If you have any problem with your order, please give us an opportunity to make it right.
+You can contact a MALYAN Customer Service representative through：

+## Email:support@malyansys.com
+## WhatsApp:+86 19996851229

 ## Unboxing

 ### Main Components